 This fan speed range may seem ideal to you but it’s wrong.
 A good rule of thumb is that when your CPU temperature reaches 70C when you need to take precautions and increase CPU fan speed to 100%.

 Does PC Fan Speed even Matter?

 Yes, a CPU fan is a very important hardware component that mainly focuses on preventing CPU overheating.
-It manages to speed accordingly to heat which builds up so to make ideal CPU temperature within the case.
-The CPU fan speed proves to be the two-edged sword for fan;
+It manages to speed accordingly to heat which builds up so to make the ideal CPU temperature within the case.
+The CPU fan speed proves to be a two-edged sword for the fan;